frederikbeimgraben/Arch-Aurora-Borealis-Startscreen/README.md

 To build and install from source run `make install` or `sudo make install`.

 ### AUR
-You can also install this package from the AUR as [arch-animated-startscreen](https://aur.archlinux.org/packages/arch-animated-startscreen/)
+You can also install this package from the AUR as [arch-animated-startscreen](https://aur.archlinux.org/packages/arch-animated-startscreen/).

+`yay -S arch-animated-startscreen`

 ## Modification
 ### SDDM-Theme